RZomermanMS/AADF5/f5-advanced-header.md

 }
 ```

+4. Click **Finish**

 The code itself does the following;

 _When the rule is activated, it will only start when Access is allowed (Allow from the Access Rule) - it will then fill a variable `<PARTNERID>` with the session variable session.`<ldap.last.attr.PartnerID>` which is retrieved through the LDAP Query.
 It will also set another variable `<UPN>` by the SAML session variable `<session.saml.last.identity>`.
 Then it will inject the PartnerID as a Header to the backend webserver.
-If an existing Header is present, it will be replaced by the `<PARTNERID.` from the LDAP Query (to prevent someone injecting their own).
-The same happens to the UPN of the user in a UPN Header._
+If an existing Header is present, it will be replaced by the `<PARTNERID>` from the LDAP Query (to prevent someone injecting their own).
+The same happens to the UPN of the user in a "UPN" Header._

-4. Click **Finish**

 ## Creating a Virtual Server entry